Karvel/analogjs-blog/src/content/posts/recommended-development-tools-in-linux-macos-and-windows.md

   - Linux
   - MacOS
   - Windows
   - I like using Git GUI clients because I have a very visual memory.
-GitKraken helps me commit only final code and not debug stuff.
+GitKraken helps me commit only final and not debug code.
 I also like to use it to commit specific lines which helps me do atomic commits.

 ### Database Tools